DrC0ns0le/RTXVideoProcessor/docs/PIPELINE_ARCHITECTURE.md

 - If `cpuOnly`: Disable GPU processing paths
 - If `defaultMode`: Use passthrough mode (FFmpeg-only, no RTX processing)
 - If `ffCompatible`: Disable all legacy enhancements
+- If multiple `-i`: open all inputs and allow cross-input mapping via `-map`

 **Code Path**:
 ```